Jul 20, 2015

 It just works.
 In fact, we’ve already written blog posts about How to Set Up Google App Indexing and How to Deep Link on Facebook, check them out.

 When Apple announced “Universal Links” in its WWDC pitch back in 2015, we were excited to incorporate it into the Branch deep linking platform.
-Little did we know how complicated it would be to get it working.
-After spending far too much time on it and given how poor the documentation is, we thought we’d share a guide on how to do it in order to save everyone else.
+Little did we know how complicated it would be to get it working, so we thought we’d share a guide on how to do it in order to save everyone else.

 Before Universal Links, the primary mechanism to open up an app when it was installed was by trying to redirect to an app’s URI scheme in Safari.
 This put the routing logic in Safari, but there was no way to check if the app was installed or not.
 This meant that developers would try to call the URI scheme 100% of the time, in the off chance that the app was installed, then fallback gracefully to the App Store when not by using a timer.